By Daniel Opacki

 Suu Kyi told the young students that her actions would reflect what she believed would be best for changing Myanmar.
 She spoke about how waves of uncertainty and criticism would swarm over her with rising voices of impatience.
 Suu Kyi also said she would not cater to what the people of the world wished for unless it was helpful to Myanmar.
 She explained insightful, well thought, provocative – and long considered ideas that she had plenty of time to examine.

-That day she spoke to my students not as a de-facto President, or a world leader accepting a Nobel Prize, but as an isolated leader and formerly released political prisoner of Burma’s Democracy movement.
+That day she spoke to my students not as a de-facto President, or a world leader accepting a Nobel Prize, but as an isolated leader and a newly released political prisoner from Burma’s Democracy movement.
 She still carried a rather tired and unhealthy appearance.
 It was the same as I’ve seen on many of the newly released prisoners I met and interviewed during those years.
 Her words, sincere, faithful, and from her heart and mind, were absorbed by her supporters.
 Her predictions have come to pass the test of time.
 I believe she has not wavered one bit since then, even though, understandably, many think she has failed.
 Suu Kyi has made mistakes.
 All politicians do.
 But failed?
 Not at all.

 When I first met Suu Kyi, I watched her emerge from a cloud-like white chariot that resembled a 1980’s Toyota Camry with some rust spots.
 I was awestruck with the immaculate vision.
 Though, I failed to notice her halo.
 She was wearing a longyi, with bright yellow flowers in her hair, and as she walked, she did seem to hover as if in a mesmerizing Spike Lee Joint movie scene.
 She was smiling and happy.
 Fondly looking back on that day, I think maybe she kept her halo inside her purse while in the company of friends.
 If there was a halo, I missed its glow.